BittieTasks/BittieTasks/legal/terms-of-service.md

 ## 2. ELIGIBILITY AND AGE REQUIREMENTS

 ### User Age Requirements
-- **Task Providers**: Must be 18 years or older
+- **All Users**: Must be 18 years or older
-- **Task Requesters**: Must be 18 years or older
+- **No Minors**: Platform does not permit users under 18 years of age
-- **Minors**: Users under 18 may only use the Platform with explicit parental consent and supervision
+- **Adult Services Only**: All tasks and services are designed for adult-to-adult transactions

 ### Background Check Requirements
-All Task Providers must complete and pass:
+All Task Providers must complete and pass job-related background screening:
-- Basic criminal background check (felony convictions in past 7 years)
+- Basic criminal background check (felony convictions directly related to household services in past 7 years)
 - Motor vehicle record check (for transportation-related tasks only)

-Note: Background checks are job-related and proportionate to household task services.
-More extensive checks are not required since our platform does not involve childcare or vulnerable populations.
+**Important**: Background checks are limited to job-related criminal history only.
+We do not require FBI checks, child abuse registry checks, or sex offender registry checks as our platform exclusively serves adult household tasks without childcare services.

 ### Geographic Restrictions
 Services are currently available only in the United States.
 International use is prohibited.